 On 14 November 2015 the Company subscribed to a convertible promissory note in a third party, Naya Health, Inc. for the aggregate amount of US\$100.000.
-The promissory note carries interest of 5% per annum and matured on 31 July 2017.
-As at 31 March 2023, the convertible promissory has not yet been converted into equity instrument and continues to carry 5% interest.
+The promissory note carried interest of 5% per annum and matured on 31 July 2017.
 The promissory note was fully impaired as at 31 March 2022.
-As at 31 March 2023, the management has decided to proceed with the write-off for the full amount of US\$136.905 the convertible promissory note, as it has assessed and concluded that this amount will not be recovered.
+As at 31 March 2023, management has decided to proceed with the write-off of the full amount of the convertible promissory note, as it has assessed and concluded that this amount will not be recovered.